RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 ip a
 ```

-We'll call if MY-WORKSTATION-IP.
+We'll call is MY-WORKSTATION-IP.

 #### RPi Configuration

 During the initial setup, you'll need to have the RPi connected to a monitor and a keyboard.
-Once setup is done, it can be controlled from your workstation via SSH.
+Once setup is complete, it can be controlled from your workstation via SSH.

-Another good practice is to avoid cloning source code into the RPi, but rather share it between your workstation and RPi via NFS.
+Another good practice is to avoid cloning source code into the RPi, instead sharing it between your workstation and RPi via NFS.

 For convenience, I assume we operate as root (via ```sudo bash```, for instance).